 Limit your exposure to plastics

-- Switch all food storage containers to glassware.
+Switch all food storage containers to glassware or stainless steel (Don’t microwave stainless steel obviously!)

-- Try to avoid eating meals out of plastic tubs, yes even Tupperware if you can.
+Try to avoid eating meals out of plastic tubs, yes even Tupperware if you can.
 Don't put these in the dish-washer.
 Hand wash them at a lower temperature.
 Tupperware is the lesser of all plastic evils, but as per the chart, it may still be a gamble.
-Carrying food around in glassware and silicone based lids doesn’t sound ideal, however stainless steel lunch boxes are probably the best bet, short of resorting to the brown paper-bags of the 50s.
+Carrying food around in glassware and silicone based lids doesn’t sound ideal –stainless steel lunch boxes are probably the best bet, short of resorting to the brown paper-bags of the 50s.

-To make matters worse, companies that produce tinned fish like sardines and wild caught salmon (super healthy) often use BPA lining in the tins to preserve the integrity of the tin.
+To make matters worse, companies that produce tinned fish often use BPA lining in the tins to preserve the integrity of the tin.
 I know from research that companies like Fish For Ever and Wild Planet Foods do NOT use BPA in their tins, so stick to those two brands for your tinned seafood.
-I will be doing an ‘Eat this, not that’ series on my Instagram in the near future and BPA will feature heavily so stay tuned for that here.

 Improve your diet and nutrition